 And now that your plans are set for a Friendsgiving, you are feeling pretty good about the day.
 You made plans and should enjoy your friends, their kids, and all the yummy food.

 You are thankful you don’t have to go through all of this alone.
 You have your military community to get through you.
-Other spouses that understand what a deployment is like, and how to make it through.
+Other spouses understand what a deployment is like, and how to make it through.

 When they are gone for Thanksgiving, you think about how they will spend their day overseas.